 It all begins with the application!
 Check our adoptable petsand if you find one that seems like it might be the perfect addition to your family, complete our adoption application and e-mail it to email@example.com.

 LOCAL ADOPTIONS: We strongly encourage local adopters to visit if you are searching for a new family member.
 Dogs and cats at the municipal shelter are kept for a very limited time before they are killed.
 The adoption fee from Cleveland Animal Control is $50 and covers spay/neuter, first set of vaccinations and de-worming.
-Because of this, many of our pets are not available for local adoption.
+Because of this, we do not perform local adoptions.

 For our Northeast Adoption Program, the standard adoption fee for dogs is $450 and the standard adoption fee for cats is $300.
 For local adoptions, the adoption fee is significantly reduced.
 The difference in the local fee and the Northeast Adoption Program fee is the result of the increased expense to Dixie Pet Underground Railroad for additional veterinary care, Interstate Health Certificates and transportation for those pets who are traveling great distances.